depenguin-me/depenguin-run/README.md

 This is a secured-by-ssh-key installer.
 The username is mfsbsd and you can sudo su - to root without a password.
 You cannot login as root.

+If trouble with ssh connection, wait 2 minutes and try again.

 ### 3. Install FreeBSD-13.1
 The environment includes base.txz and kernel.txz needed for FreeBSD install.